IHC Library needs bookmarks!

 We don’t just have books either – IHC Library also holds a number of games, articles, eBooks and videos – amounting to over 40,000 resources!
 Our library staff are always happy to help connect borrowers withthe resources they need, no matter where you are in your journey.
 We don’t ask for a diagnosis, and we offer a free book to whānau whose tamariki have an intellectual disability or autism.

-If you’re interested in our library, check us out!
+If you’re interested in our Library, check us out!

 Online gallery 2024